dguardia/MSSQL-IS631-2019/README.md

 # Class IS631 Spring 2019

-## I create this repo to be use for the class IS631.
+## This repo can be use for the class IS631.

 ### No more install virtual machines, get into permission issues.